 Drottningholm Palace has been called "Sweden's Versailles."
-The public is free to enjoy the garden and tour the palace.
+The public is welcome to enjoy the garden and tour the palace.

-The grand entry leads into a world where 18th century style prevails.
-Back then, Europe's monarchs were considered divinely ordained to rule and they were tightly networked by marriage.
-In fact the Swedish royal family had blue-blooded cousins from Catherine the Great in Russia to Louis 16th of France.
+The grand entry leads into a world where 18th-century style prevails.
+Back then, Europe's monarchs, who were considered divinely ordained to rule, were tightly networked by marriage.
+In fact, the Swedish royal family had blue-blooded cousins ranging from Catherine the Great in Russia to Louis XVI in France.

 Originally the entire city was contained on this island.
 Today, Stockholm's old town — or Gamla Stan — is popular with locals and visitors alike.
 The town square, called Stortorget, was once an important commercial center.
 Now, it's simply a favored place to relax and enjoy the Swedish good life.

-Gamla Stan's main drag is a favorite with shoppers and busy with tourists.
+Gamla Stan's main drag is a hit with shoppers and crowded with tourists.
 But, venturing just a block or two from the commotion, the atmosphere changes.
-Tranquil lanes feel much like they did back in the 17th century.
+Tranquil lanes feel much as they did back in the 17th century.

 With the Reformation in 1527, the king made Sweden a Protestant state.
-Suddenly church services were held in the people's language rather than in Latin.
-That meant that each group needed its own church.
-The Germans worshipped there.
+Suddenly church services could be held in the people's language, rather than Latin.
+And that meant every nationality needed its own church.
+The Germans worshipped over there.
 The Finns had their church.
 And the Swedes got the cathedral.